+Figure 2.16 mbufs and mempools

-mbufs are storing DPDK NIC incoming and outgoing packets which have to be processed by the DPDK application.
+The mbufs are storing DPDK NIC incoming and outgoing packets which have to be processed by the DPDK application.

 Packet descriptors

-DPDK queues are not storing the packets but a pointer onto the real packet.
-It avoids performing a data transfer that would be needed when packets have to be forward from a DPDK NIC to another.
+DPDK queues are not storing the packets but a descriptor points to the real packet.
+It avoids performing a data transfer that would be needed when packets have to be forwarded from a DPDK NIC to another.